filler00/mytcg-f3/README.md

 * Parameterized queries & password_hash() for increased security
 * SwiftMailer integration.
 Simplifies the use of SMTP, HTML emails, and automatic multipart support for improved email deliverability
 * Semantic URLs
+* Permanent logs are default
+* Delegate admin access to multiple users
+* Streamlined plugin system
 * Supports Bootstrap styles out of the box (or you can just remove the included styles and templates to rock your own)
-* Lots of things have been re-organized and a few things removed to make things as clean and simple as possible!
+* Many things have been re-organized and a few things removed to make things as clean and simple as possible!

 ## Demo
 http://code.filler00.com/mytcg-f3/